 Place the corn in a large bowl.
 Dice the tomatoes and peppers; add these to the bowl as well.

-Add the ground beef to the bowl with the veggies and stir them all together.
-Pour the Catalina dressing into the bowl, and stir to coat everything with the dressing.
-Finally sprinkle in the shredded cheese and stir this through.
+Add the taco meat to the bowl with the veggies and stir them all together.
+Pour the Catalina dressing into the bowl and stir everything together.
+Finally, sprinkle in the shredded cheese.
 Serve the taco salad with plenty of tortilla chips!

-- When in season I like to use corn sliced right off the cob of freshly cooked ears.
-If this isn't available, use a good quality canned sweet corn instead.
+- I like to use fresh sweet corn sliced right off the cob.
+If not available, use good-quality canned or frozen sweet corn, Mexicorn, or fire-roasted corn instead.

-- Any tomato variety can be used in this salad but I like Romas, because they have fewer seeds and thick walls.
-You get a lot of diced tomato with less mess!
+- I like Roma tomatoes because they have fewer seeds and thick walls—so you get a lot of diced tomato with less pulp.
 Romas are great to use in salsas, too.

-- Leftovers can be refrigerated for up to two days, but we like it best when it's freshly tossed together.
+- Leftovers can be refrigerated for up to two days.

-Feel free to put this out as an appetizer if you'd like, but if you enjoy it as much as we do you may decide you want to keep it all for yourself!
+Make Catalina Dressing Taco Salad as an appetizer or snack to share with friends—however, if you enjoy it as much as we do you may decide to keep it all for yourself!

 Ingredients